shmink/Waypointer/README.md

 ####Parameters
 Be within the Waypointer folder.

-`python waypointer.pyc [sequence number] [sqlite database file]`
+`python waypointer.pyc [sequence number] [sqlite database file]` for 'GroundStation' app.

+`python bebop.pyc [pud file]` for Parrot Bebop 2 files saved as pud files.

-This all gets a lot simpler if you copy the sqlite into the 'Waypointer' folder, wherever that may be on your system.
+This all gets a lot simpler if you copy the file into the 'Waypointer' folder, wherever that may be on your system.
 Failing that you can just type the full address of where it is such as `~/Downloads/.../database.sqlite`

 ####Result
-The result of this should be that you get a .html file by the name of sequence[value you chose].html.
-Within the Waypointer folder.
+The result of this should be that you get a .html file by the name of sequence[value you chose].html, or [pud filename].html.
+Within the
+Waypointer folder.
 The file will also be automatically opened but it is saved within Waypointer should you want to open it at a later date, send it to someone else or whatever your heart desires.
 You can always generate the original again.

-Finally, if relevant, the UUID from the database, total sequences and date of flight for relevant sequence should be displayed in an alert box when the web page opens.
+Finally, meta data should be have also been gained from the files used and then displayed on the right hand side of the web page.

 =======